MASSES AT CHURCH:

 SHOULD I ATTEND MASS?

 This will perhaps be the most difficult issue for people to understand.
 The obligation to attend is still suspended at this time and may be for some time to come.
 This does not mean “I don’t have to go, but a really good Catholic would go anyway.”
 It is going to be a bit new for us to make this type of decision.
 The Church wants you to evaluate for yourself your personal risks, your personal medical health, your own beliefs of the dangers presented by the pandemic at any given time.
-From there, you alone should decide whether or not you are ready to come to a room with 100 people in it for close to an hour.
+From there, you alone should decide whether or not you are ready to come to a room with other people (number in accordance with city and county requirements) it for close to an hour.

 If you decide to stay home and join us for our online mass while someone else decides to come back, it does not make either of you the “better Catholic.”
 If your feeling that you are drawn to come back at this time outweighs your concerns, then you can make that decision as well.